osuosl/cs312/source/slides/21_loadbalancer.rst

   :widths: 40, 90

-  Asymmetric load, Ratio to be manually assigned to a backend server Priority Activation, Add or remove backend servers based on the load or other metrics SSL Offload & Acceleration, Specialized hardware to offload SSL CPU demand on high traffic sites DDoS attack protection, Mitigate using SYN cookies and verifying a full TCP handshake before sending off to the backend server
+  Asymmetric load, Ratio to be manually assigned to a backend server Priority Activation, "Add or remove backend servers based on the load or other metrics"
+  SSL Offload & Acceleration, "Specialized hardware to offload SSL CPU demand on high traffic sites"
+  DDoS attack protection, "Mitigate using SYN cookies and verifying a full TCP handshake before sending off to the backend server"

 Common Load Balancer Features
 -----------------------------